 Sustainable development is the social, economic, and environmental commitment to growth and development that meet the needs of the present without compromising the ability of future generations to meet their own needs.
-As the social pressure continues to mount to construct the built environment sustainably, specifiers are becoming more invested and analytical in the materials they choose.
-Hot-dip galvanized steels maintenance-free longevity provides positive environmental and economic benefits to future generations.
+As the social pressure continues to mount to construct the built environment sustainably, specifiers are becoming more invested and analytical (using objective rather than subjective data) in the materials they choose.
+Hot-dip galvanized steel’s maintenance-free longevity provides positive environmental and economic benefits to future generations.

 Life-Cycle Assessment (LCA) of HDG

 The latest version of LEED (v4) takes a more objective look at the environmental impact building materials have.
 This is in response to the desire of the specification community for transparency and analytical data to evaluate the differences between various materials.

 To that end, LEED v4 calls for Environmental Production Declarations (EPDs), which are cradle-to-gate studies of the impact of producing a particular material.
 In other words, they only account for the impact of raw material acquisition and initial production (manufacturing).
 To get an idea of the full environmental impact of a material, it is best to conduct a full Life-Cycle Analysis (LCA); which is a cradle-to-grave study that takes into account not only raw material acquisition and initial production, but also all of the impact during construction, use, and end-of-life management.